margaretmz/uw-android-app-dev/README.md

-# android-app-dev
+# uw-android-app-dev

-This is the Git repository for the code samples used in the Android Application Development course.
+This is the Git repository for the code samples used in the UW Android Application Development course.
 If you have any questions, please contact margaretmz@gmail.com.